swiftlang/swift-evolution/proposals/0526-deadline.md

 logic will effectively skip the `in 10 seconds` since that deadline is known to beyond the current active deadline.
 This must have some way of determining if a given clock passed in to the `withDeadline` functions is that same specific clock.
-To that end, the clocks are required to be identified.
+To that end, the clocks are required to be identifiable.
 The two major clocks; `ContinuousClock` and `SuspendingClock` both will gain a new conformance to `Identifiable` and each of which will have a new ID type of `SystemClockID`.
 As a side effect this means that new APIs can be written as:
 `where C: Clock & Identifiable, C.ID == SystemClockID`.
 That particular refinement not only